koda-git/mdblogger/_posts/2025-03-06-ipad-second-display.markdown

 - **Higher performance**, thanks to NVIDIA's NVENC and Apple's HEVC decoding.
 - **More flexible**, allowing for a **true virtual display experience** rather than just mirroring.

-If you have an **M1 iPad Pro** and a **NVIDIA GPU**, this is one of the best ways to get a high-quality, high-refresh-rate second display without any additional hardware.
+If you have an **M1 iPad Pro** and a **NVIDIA GPU** or even any of their supported GPUs, this is one of the best ways to get a high-quality, high-refresh-rate second display without any additional hardware.

 ---